-CC Chamberlin serves as head of the programming unit at Media Productions, acting as lead programmer for many game, mobile, and web projects, as well as serving as a "fixer" for thorny technical problems.
+CC Chamberlin serves as head of the programming unit at Innovative Media Research and Extension, acting as lead programmer for many game, mobile, and web projects, as well as serving as a "fixer" for thorny technical problems.
 Think of him as Harvey Keitel in Pulp Fiction, only with code.

 With a background in mathematics, education, and English, CC has worked at both small startup companies and large university departments, and specializes in illuminating math concepts with interactive activities.

-He lives in Las Cruces with his wife, two kids, and a cat.
+He lives in Las Cruces with his wife and two kids.
 In his spare time, he designs mobile and tabletop games, and software to support professional and amateur haunt attractions.
 He is known locally for the "Carnival of Souls" yard haunt that entertains hundreds of people every Halloween.

 Director, Video Unit

 Tomilee Turner coordinates all video development in the department, overseeing videographers and collaborating with content specialists and curriculum developers.

 A videographer / director with twenty-years experience, she's produced everything from broadcast television shows, documentaries, and commercials to short how-to videos such as "How to Install a Septic Tank."

 She says it's the clients and coworkers that make this job fun, along with the variety of subject matter and the adventure of traveling to distant and not-so-distant places.

 Connie is the Web developer for the College of Agricultural, Consumer and Environmental Sciences.
 She also manage much of the print work for the department.